IDA-HumanCapital/fife_for_spark/docs/spark_help.md

 ## How to download MMLSpark
 **MMLSpark** is a spark-compatible machine learning package developed by Microsoft<sup>4</sup>.
 MMLSpark provides a distributed version of LightGBM, the gradient boosting package which FIFE utilizes.
 Therefore, MMLSpark is a required package for fifeforspark to operate.
-We focus our discussion on how to download MMLSpark on DataBricks.
+We focus our discussion on how to download MMLSpark on Databricks.

 While there exists a PyPi page for MMLSpark and it is possible to pip install MMLSpark, we recommend that you do not download MMLSpark in this way.
-This is because the version of MMLSpark available on PyPi has not been updated, and is not compatible with the current versions of Python, Spark, Scala, and fifeforspark.
+This is because the version of MMLSpark available on PyPi has not been updated, and is not compatible with the current versions of Python, Spark, and Scala.
 Attempting to utilize fifeforspark with the PyPi verson of MMLSpark will display an error similar to the following<sup>5</sup> :

 <center> ModuleNotFoundError: No module named 'mmlspark.lightgbm._LightGBMClassifier' </center>